 Prof Andy Murphy B.A.
 (Dublin), M.A. and PhD.
-(Brandeis)1867 Professor of English; Head of Discipline
+(Brandeis) F.T.C.D.1867 Professor of English; Head of Discipline

 Research and Teaching Interests